aaryanvdhawan/RISC-V_CPU_RTL_Design_Verification/README.md

-# RISC-V Verification Module and Testbench
+# RISC-V Formal Verification Module and Testbench

 This document contains a SystemVerilog verification module for a RISCV single-cycle CPU along with its testbench.
 The verification module checks registers, memory, and instruction execution correctness.